var-code-5/GDSC/README.md

 4. `initialize(window)` function: Initializes the Kanban board and sets up the default sections.
 5. `add_task(section, max_lines)` function: Adds a new task to the specified section.
 6. `del_task(section_id, task_id)` function: Removes a task from the specified section.
-7. `mouse_event(x, y, max_lines, max_cols)` function: Handles mouse interactions, such as adding new tasks and sections.
+7. `mouse_event(x, y, max_lines, max_cols)` function: Handles mouse interactions, such as adding new tasks, sections, and sorting the tasks.
 8. `c_main(stdscr)` function: The main entry point of the application, which sets up the `curses` environment and handles the main loop.

 ## Dependencies